Mr-Mappie/mappie/website/src/faq.md

         base.

-        As Mappie in it's early stages, ShapeShift does has more built-in support for advanced use-cases while Mappie sometimes needs to fall back on more generic operations.
+        As Mappie in its early stages, ShapeShift does have more built-in support for advanced use-cases while Mappie sometimes needs to fall back on more generic operations.
         "
 ---